- Please do not enter the facility without checking in with a LSA deck attendant or facility lifeguard.

 - Please do not eat during your attendance and when sitting in an area be sure to limit movement and/or touching things

-- LSA and BBMAC staff will frequently be disinfecting common areas and surfaces
+- LSA and BBMAC staff will frequently be disinfecting common areas and surfaces as well as provide hand sanitizer.

 For All Employees: